oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/lxd_custom.md

 ### Principle

 Use 6in4's tunnel technology, along with ndpresponder to handle the NDP side of the problem, to solve the problem of forwarding IPV6 networks (/80) across different servers.

-Combining https://virt.spiritlhl.net/ or https://www.spiritlhl.net/en_US/ automates the assignment of IPV6 addresses to containers.